vuejs/docs/src/api/general.md

 ## nextTick()

-A utility for waiting for the next DOM update flush.
+A utility for delaying task execution at next tick, which you can use to wait for the next DOM update flush.

 - **Type**